jdidion/atropos/paper/README.md

 * You will need a [Docker](https://www.docker.com/) engine if you want to build the containers yourself.
 If you only want to run the containers, you can use either Docker or [Singularity](http://singularity.lbl.gov/).
 * [Nextflow](https://www.nextflow.io/index.html), which requires Java 7+.

-# 2. Optional: build containers
+# 2. Build containers

+All of the containers defined in the 'containers' subdirectory have already been built and pushed to Docker Hub, with two exceptions: the data containers for the STAR indexes (data/hg37/star-index and data/hg38/star-index) are too large to be pushed to Docker Hub or Quay.io.
+Thus, you will unfortunately need to build at least one of them yourself.
+We use GRCh38 in the paper, so to build that container, clone data/hg38/star-index and run the build.sh script in that directory.

-All of the containers defined in the 'containers' subdirectory have already been built and pushed to Docker Hub (with two exceptions; see below).
-For full reproducibility, you are free to build the containers yourself, but you'll need to create your own account on Docker Hub, and you'll need to update the scripts to push/pull containers them from your own repository.
+For full reproducibility, you are free to build the containers yourself, but you'll need to create your own account on Docker Hub, and you'll need to update the scripts to push/pull containers from your own repository.
 Build all the tool containers, then build all the data containers.

 In general, for each tool container, run the following sequence of commands: